zenml-io/zenml/examples/mlflow_tracking/README.md

 ```

 Check the terminal output of the pipeline run to see the exact path appropriate
 in your specific case.
-This will start mlflow at `localhost:5000`.
-If this port
+This will start MLflow at [`localhost:5000`](http://localhost:5000/).
-is already in use on your machine you may have to specify another port:
+If this port.
+If this port is already in use on your machine you may have to
+specify another port:

 ```shell
  mlflow ui --backend-store-uri <SPECIFIC_MLRUNS_PATH_GOES_HERE> -p 5001